-No calossomarginal artery — medial hemispheric branches originating from a dominant pericalossal
+No callosomarginal artery — medial hemispheric branches originating from a dominant pericallosal

-Dominant Calossomarginal Artery – same patient as with no calossomarginal, contralateral side
+Dominant Callosomarginal Artery — same patient as with no callosomarginal, contralateral side

-Dominant Calossomarginal Artery — another example of variability in the pericalossal-calossomarginal balance.
+Dominant Callosomarginal Artery — another example of variability in the pericallosal-callosomarginal balance.

 “Trifurcation” of post-genu segment; (plus superior hypophyseal artery)

 Early calossomarginal takeoff at ACOM level (same case as above “triplicated aca”)

 Subcallosal / Median Callosal Arteries

 Another supposed variant but not really.
 Again, its all about the pericallosal/callosomarginal balance.
 The sucallosal artery is a name given to a branch that typically takes off near the ACOM and swings slightly back and up along the anterior margin of the hypothalamus and underneath the corpus callosum (hence “subcallosal”).
 Its importance is that it supplies the hypothalamus.
 If inadvertently clipped or coil-occluded during aneurysm treatment, clinical consequences are devastating.
 The same branch can continue as supply to the corpus callosum and singulate especially when there is a dominant callosomarginal system.
 If so, it is called the “median callosal artery” — basically the same thing as a pericallosal but without cortical branches.
 Picture below shows this “subcallosal-median callosal artery.
 The more proximal subcallosal is dashed white arrows, distal “median callosal” is solid white.
 On the left, there is a more dominant callosomarginal system (yellow arrows) whereas on right there is a more balanced pericallosal (red) and callosomarginal (purple) trunks.

 A less deep anaglyph